Recruitive Limited – Our Commitment to GDPR

 Encrypted Data at Rest

-Recruitive Software offer data Encryption at Rest, where the database is encrypted, as an optional service – this is our preferred / recommended option for customers.
+Recruitive Limited’s Software offers data Encryption at Rest, where the database is encrypted, as an optional service – this is our preferred / recommended option for customers.

-Option to have user passwords that are unencryptable.
+Option to have user passwords that are undecryptable.

 GDPR imposes restrictions on the transfer of data outside of the EU.

-Recruitive Software only use UK based datacentres and we have appropriate data processing agreements in place with our suppliers.
+Recruitive Limited only use UK based datacentres and we have appropriate data processing agreements in place with our suppliers.
 Our Datacentre suppliers are ISO27001 certified.